 Objective: The present study examines the association between mild and moderate-to-severe household food insecurity and school readiness among a nationally representative sample of preschool-aged children.
-Design: Cross-sectional data pertaining to household availability of food as well as four domains of school readiness - early learning skills, self-regulation, social-emotional development, and physical health & motor development - were employed.
-Setting: The United States.
-Participants: 15,402 children ages 3 to 5 from the 2016-2018 National Survey of Children's Health (NSCH).
-Results: Both mild and moderate-to-severe food insecurity are associated with an increase in needing support or being at-risk in each of the four school readiness domains, particularly Self-Regulation (IRR = 4.31; CI = 2.68-6.95) and Social-Emotional Development (IRR = 3.43; CI = 2.16-5.45).
-Furthermore, while nearly half of children in food-secure households are on-track across all four school readiness domains (47.49%), only 1 in 4 children experiencing moderate-to-severe household food insecurity are on track across all domains (25.26%).
+Design: Cross-sectional data pertaining to household food availability as well as four domains of school readiness - early learning skills, self-regulation, social-emotional development and physical health & motor development - were employed.
+Setting: The USA.
+Participants: 15 402 children aged 3-5 years from the 2016-2018 National Survey of Children's Health.
+Results: Both mild and moderate-to-severe food insecurity are associated with an increase in needing support or being at-risk in each of the four school readiness domains, particularly Self-Regulation (IRR = 4.31; CI 2.68, 6.95) and Social-Emotional Development (IRR = 3.43; CI 2.16, 5.45).
+Furthermore, while nearly half of the children in food-secure households are on-track across all four school readiness domains (47.49 %), only one in four children experiencing moderate-to-severe household food insecurity is on-track across all domains (25.26 %).
 Conclusions: Household food insecurity is associated with reductions in school readiness among preschool-aged children.

 All Science Journal Classification (ASJC) codes